To add the buildings to your city:

 - mass-place them

-If you’re just using the library of buildings, skip this step.
+(If you’re just using the library of buildings, skip this step.
+See Import the default library)

 Two types of Blender entities can be used as buildings: meshes, and groups of objects.